Economy of the United Kingdom: Manufacturing

-In the 1970s, manufacturing accounted for 25 percent of the economy.
+In the 1970s, manufacturing accounted for 25 per cent of the economy.
 Total employment in manufacturing fell from 7.1 million in 1979 to 4.5 million in 1992 and only 2.7 million in 2016, when it accounted for 10% of the economy.

+In 2023, the manufacturing industry was worth £451.6 billion or $588 billion to the UK economy, according to the office of national statistics.

 Manufacturing has increased in 36 of the last 50 years and was twice in 2007 what it was in 1958.

-In 2011 the UK manufacturing sector generated approximately £140.5 billion in gross value added and employed around 2.6 million people.
+In 2011, the UK manufacturing sector generated approximately £140.5 billion in gross value added and employed around 2.6 million people.
 Of the approximately £16 billion invested in R&D by UK businesses in 2008, approximately £12 billion was by manufacturing businesses.
 In 2008, the UK was the sixth-largest manufacturer in the world measured by value of output.

-In 2008 around 180,000 people in the UK were directly employed in the UK automotive manufacturing sector.
+In 2008, around 180,000 people in the UK were directly employed in the UK automotive manufacturing sector.
 In that year the sector had a turnover of £52.5 billion, generated £26.6 billion of exports and produced around 1.45 million passenger vehicles and 203,000 commercial vehicles.
 The UK is a major centre for engine manufacturing, and in 2008 around 3.16 million engines were produced in the country.

-The aerospace industry of the UK is the second- or third-largest aerospace industry in the world, depending upon the method of measurement.
+The aerospace industry of the UK is the second-largest aerospace industry in the world (after the United States) and the largest in Europe.
 The industry employs around 113,000 people directly and around 276,000 indirectly and has an annual turnover of around £20 billion.
 British companies with a major presence in the industry include BAE Systems and Rolls-Royce (the world's second-largest aircraft engine maker).
 European aerospace companies active in the UK include Airbus, whose commercial aircraft, space, helicopter and defence divisions employ over 13,500 people across more than 25 UK sites.

 The pharmaceutical industry employs around 67,000 people in the UK and in 2007 contributed £8.4 billion to the UK's GDP and invested a total of £3.9 billion in research and development.
 In 2007 exports of pharmaceutical products from the UK totalled £14.6 billion, creating a trade surplus in pharmaceutical products of £4.3 billion.
 The UK is home to GlaxoSmithKline and AstraZeneca, respectively the world's third- and seventh-largest pharmaceutical companies.